Fredrick Muyia Nafukho

-Fredrick Muyia Nafukho is a Kenyan-American academic who is Professor of Educational Administration and Human Resource Development. and Associate Dean for Faculty Affairs, College of Education and Human Development at Texas A&M University.
+Fredrick Muyia Nafukho serves as Vice Provost for Academic Personnel, Professor of Management and Organization, Foster School of Business, and Presidential Term Professor at the University of Washington, Seattle, Washington.
+He previously served as a professor of Educational Administration and Human Resource Development and Associate Dean for Faculty Affairs, College of Education and Human Development at Texas A&M University.

 Early life and education

-Fredrick Muyia Nafukho was born on October 9, 1962.
-He earned a B. Ed in Business Studies and Economics and an M.Ed. in Economics of Education from Kenyatta University, Kenya.
+Fredrick Muyia Nafukho earned a B.Ed. in Business Studies and Economics and an M.Ed. in Economics of Education from Kenyatta University, Kenya.
 He earned his Ph.D. in Leadership and Human Resource Development from Louisiana State University and attended Harvard's Management Development Program (MDP) offered by Harvard Institutes for Higher Education and was certified in 2013.

 Career

-Nafukho has served on the faculty of three institutions of higher education including Texas A&M University, University of Arkansas and Moi University.
-While at these, he has been an Associate Dean for Faculty Affairs (Texas A&M University), a Department Head (Texas A&M University), a Program Chair (Texas A&M University), Professor (Texas A&M University), Associate Professor (University of Arkansas), Graduate Program Director and Assistant Department Head (University of Arkansas), Department Head (Moi University), Senior Lecturer (Moi University), Lecturer (Moi University), and Assistant Lecturer (Moi University).
+Nafukho has served on the faculty of four institutions of higher education including University of Washington, Texas A&M University, University of Arkansas and Moi University.
+While at these, he has been an associate dean for faculty affairs, a department head, a program chair, a professor (at Texas A&M), an associate professor, a graduate program director and an assistant department head (at University of Arkansas), and a department head and senior lecturer (at Moi University).